 However, although organometallic molecules with prismatic hexagermanium (Ge6) and hexastannane (Sn6) cores such as 1,2,3,4,5,6-hexakis[bis(trimethylsilyl)methyl]-1,2,3,4,5,6-hexagermatetracyclo[2.2.0.02,6.03,5]hexane [(Me3Si)2CHGe]615 and hexasupersilyl-triprismo-hexastannane [(tBu3Si)6Sn6]16,17 have been synthesized, the preparation of molecules isovalent to prismane (C6H6, 2), in which all CH groups are replaced by nitrogen and phosphorus atoms, represents a fundamental synthetic challenge due to the repulsive interactions of the lone-pair electrons of phosphorus and nitrogen18.
 Whereas cyclotriphosphazene (P3N3, 4) was prepared in low temperature krypton matrices6,19 and upon exposing ammonia-phosphine ices to energetic electrons at 5 K20, prismatic P3N3 molecules such as 1,2,3-triaza-4,5,6-triphosphatetracyclo [2.2.0.02,6.03,5]hexane (P3N3, 5) have remained elusive.
 Consequently, all-phosphorus- and nitrogen-substituted prismanes such as 5 represent one of the least explored classes of inorganic molecules.

-Results and discussion

-Here we present the first preparation of prismatic P3N3 5 – the isovalent counterpart of prismane 2 – through exposure of low-temperature (5 K) phosphine (PH3) and nitrogen (N2) ice mixtures to ionizing radiation in form of energetic electrons (Methods, Supplementary Tables 1 and 2).
-By merging our experiments with electronic structure computations, P3N3 5 was explicitly identified via vacuum ultraviolet (VUV) photoionization reflectron time-of-flight mass spectrometry (PI-ReTOF-MS) in the temperature-programmed desorption (TPD) phase of the irradiated ices (Supplementary Table 3) based on the computed adiabatic ionization energies (IEs) of distinct P3N3 isomers (Fig. 1, Supplementary Tables 4 and 5) and a mass shift of the ion signal upon 15N substitution.
+Here, we show the preparation of prismatic P3N3 5 – the isovalent counterpart of prismane 2 – through exposure of low-temperature (5 K) phosphine (PH3) and nitrogen (N2) ice mixtures to ionizing radiation in form of energetic electrons (Methods, Supplementary Tables 1 and 2).
+By merging our experiments with electronic structure computations, P3N3 5 is explicitly identified via vacuum ultraviolet (VUV) photoionization reflectron time-of-flight mass spectrometry (PI-ReTOF-MS) in the temperature-programmed desorption (TPD) phase of the irradiated ices (Supplementary Table 3) based on the computed adiabatic ionization energies (IEs) of distinct P3N3 isomers (Fig. 2, Supplementary Table 4, Supplementary Data 1) and a mass shift of the ion signal upon 15N substitution.
 Isomer-selective photochemical processing at 547 nm converts 5 to 1,2,4-triaza-3,5,6-triphosphabicyclo[2.2.0]hexa-2,5-diene (P3N3, 16) - the isovalent analog of Dewar-benzene7.
 The identification of 5 offers fundamental insights into pathway(s) towards its synthesis, photochemistry, and molecular structures of highly strained, previously elusive molecular systems thus expanding our knowledge on how we rationalize chemical bonding of nitrogen and phosphorus in polycyclic inorganic molecules.

+Results and discussion

 Infrared spectroscopy.
 Fourier-Transform Infrared spectroscopy (FTIR) was utilized to monitor the chemical evolution of the phosphine – nitrogen ices induced by the electron irradiation at 5 K (Supplementary Fig. 1).
 Nitrogen is infrared inactive; therefore, only absorptions of phosphine were identified in the spectrum of the pristine ice with prominent fundamentals visible at, e.g., 2314 cm1 (v3), 1097 cm1 (v4), and 983 cm1 (v2)21.
 The radiation exposure decomposed 40 ± 5% of the phosphine.
 This process produced two shoulders at 2270 cm1 and 1063 cm1 and a distinct absorption at 788 cm1; these features can be associated with PH stretching modes21, PH2 scissoring modes, and the deformation mode of phosphorus (P) and nitrogen (N) containing rings22, respectively.
 The substitution of N2 by 15N2 only shifted the 788 cm1 peak to 784 cm1 thus support the aforementioned finding that the structural moiety associate with this absorption has to contain nitrogen.
 However, since energetic electron irradiation can produce a wide inventory of new species whose absorptions of the functional groups often overlap in the infrared regime21, infrared spectroscopy is able to determine newly formed functional groups, but does not allow an identification of individual molecules in case of complex mixtures.
 Therefore, an alternative method is required to probe discrete isomers selectively.